 – Jean-René Bilongo, FLAI- CGIL Trade Union representative

 – Gianfranco Della Valle, Italian National Anti-Trafficking Hotline

 Download the program

-Participation is free, in person is highly recommended, given the interactive design and dynamics of the event and workshops.All participants must register in advance for the event by the 24th February 2022 on www.unigre.it/eventi/ModernSlavery2022 Covid vaccination/recovery certificates (EU or approved equivalents) are required to enter the premises.
+Participation is free, in person attendance is highly recommended due to the interactive design and dynamics of the event and workshops.All participants must register in advance for the event by the 24th February 2022 on www.unigre.it/eventi/ModernSlavery2022 Covid vaccination/recovery certificates (EU or approved equivalents) are required to enter the premises.